Lililiaia/tcp-bbrho/README.md

  wait to introduce

 # Simulation Experiments
-Although TCP-CNHA looks like a heuristic algorithm at present, we still spare no effort to dig its potential value in other reliable transmission scenarios with cellular network handover-like overhead.
+Although TCP-CNHA looks like a heuristic algorithm at present, we will still spare no effort to dig its potential value in other reliable transmission scenarios with cellular network handover-like overhead.
 Whether to compare TCP-CNHA with other existing congestion algorithms from different metrix or to show TCP-CNHA's performance in others network, we must need lots of simulation experiments to support or prove our thoeries and guesses.
 However, the native simulation interface provided by ns-3 is still too tedious that we have to manually draw figures and prepare inputs after each simulation iteration.
+Obviously, such a experiment mode is not efficient enough.
+That is why we spent some time write this program —— it can alleviate our subsequent work load.
+As for the remaining parts, we will introduce our several experiment designs.
 ##

 # How to use